stevencombs/retrocombs.github.io/_posts/2021/2021-01-21-cobi-m60-patton.md

 3. The number of pieces for this model is 605 elements and 2 figurines; an "American Officer" and an "American Soldier".
 4. No stickers is a huge win for me.
 I've not purchased LEGO sets because they include stickers.
 It always seems like a "cheap out" instead of being "pad printed" as COBI highlights on their box.
 5. We even get technical information for not only the M60, but the included M16.
 This is the only place you find this information.
 Unfortunately, COBI doesn't include any additional details in the building instructions.
 6. Scan the QR code with your phones camera and it takes you directly to the COBI model page, not their main page.
-That's a nice feature because on their model page you'll find a complete description and history of the M60, model specifications, a virtual instruction manual, owner comments, and related products. (video)
+That's a nice feature because on their model page you'll find a complete description and history of the M60, model specifications, a virtual instruction manual, owner comments, and related products.

 ### View COBI Build Images